What are Cookies?

-Cookies are most often small text files that websites may put on your computer or mobile device while you’re browsing.
-They’re used for many different purposes.
+Cookies are most often small text files that websites may put on your computer or mobile device while you are browsing.
+They are used for many different purposes.
 For example, they can:

-- Help a website remember your preferences so that you don’t need to customise it every time;
+- Help a website remember your preferences so that you do not need to customize it every time;

 - Help websites to deliver a better service by showing you the content most relevant to you;

 - Analyse how well a website is performing.

 The most common function of cookies is to remember bits of information that help make browsing the web easier and more hassle-free for you.

 All modern browsers have tools to help you delete or block cookies.
 But it is important to remember that many websites need cookies to function properly.
 By deleting or blocking cookies, you could also block certain personalized features and you may not be able to take full advantage of some of the website’s features.

 Here is a list of the main types of cookies we use, and what we use them for.
 When we mention “cookies”, we also mean web beacons and other technologies that collect information in a comparable way to cookies on websites or emails.
 When we mention “websites”, we also mean mobile applications and emails.)

 - a unique name set by the site that generated it;

 - a value – the information within it that recalls your previous activities; and

 - an expiration date, which determines how long the cookie will remain active in your browser before being automatically deleted.